opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard/how_to_build_dashboard_part2.rst

 Prerequisites:

 - In order to create a dashboard, you need to have access to the back office of an OpenDataSoft portal and the "Edit all pages" permission.
-- You are highly recommended to follow the first part of this dashboard tutorial, "How to build a dashboard (part 1)", since this second part starts with what we ended with in the first part.
+- You are highly recommended to follow the first part of this dashboard tutorial, :doc:`"How to build a dashboard (part 1)" <how_to_build_dashboard_part1>`, since this second part starts with what we ended with in the first part.
 The prerequisites of the first part also contain all information about the chosen example dataset.

 ..
 PART 1 - LINK WIDGETS: